You will find answers here to the most frequently asked questions on EasyRide.

 You will need a valid SwissPass login with which you have logged in to the app.

 You will need a functioning smartphone with a touchscreen and operating system Apple iOS 10.0 (or above) or Android 5.0 (or above).

 Your smartphone must have a working SIM card that enables the transmission of data.
 We recommend using EasyRide on a smartphone contract with a data flat rate.

 You will need a valid payment method.
-You can choose either a credit card or a Postfinance card.
+You can choose between monthly invoice, TWINT, Reka, a credit card or a PostFinance Card.

 If the device has been jailbroken or rooted, EasyRide will not work.

 When you check in, you have a few seconds to check out again straight away.
 If you never actually leave the first stop on a journey, you won’t be charged for a ticket either.

 When you are checked in, EasyRide receives and sends approximately 1MB per hour.

 Yes.
 EasyRide takes your saved Half Fare and regional Travelcards into account and applies them to any relevant journey in your travelcard area.
 Travelcards can be edited in the “EasyRide” tile in the menu.
 In the event of a ticket inspection, both the EasyRide ticket and the saved travelcard must be shown to the ticket inspection staff.

 The following travelcards are not taken into account by EasyRide.
 Please purchase your zone upgrade separately in the app or at a point of sale: